West Jefferson, Ohio

-West Jefferson (established 1833) is a village in Madison County, Ohio, United States.
+West Jefferson (established 1834) is a village in Madison County, Ohio, United States.
 The population was 4,137 at the 2020 census.
-Located along U.S. Route 40, the village has a fairly close relationship with the surrounding township, which include various out-of-corporation-limit neighborhoods (including Haymarket Road, Olmstead Road, Forrest Lake Estates, Goodson Road/Enchanted Valley, West Point/Lake Darby, Gillivan, and North and South Road).
+Located along U.S. Route 40, the village has a fairly close relationship with the surrounding township.
+West Jefferson boasts many amenities, such as three parks, a municipal swimming pool, a public library (Hurt/Battelle Memorial Library), and a commerce park (Park 70 at West Jefferson).

 History

 Overview

 West Jefferson, founded by Isaac Jones, was originally called New Hampton (founded by Samuel Jones and Samuel Sexton).
 The current name was platted c.
 1831.
 A post office called West Jefferson has been in operation since 1833.
 In the same year, the town of "Jefferson" (later changed to avoid confusion with Jefferson, Ohio) was first documented and established.
 The village was established on April 24, 1834.

 Early settlement

 On July 5, 1822, (recorded by Justice A. Burnham on July 13), a settlement named 'New Hampton' was established, about 1 mi south of the current town site.
 On September 13, 1830, the first map of the town's plots was drawn up by Rev. Isaac Jones, one of the first settlers aside from (Samuel) Jones and Sexton, and a prominent citizen of West Jefferson.
-The first town hall was built at an unknown time, most likely between 1830-1835.
-During 1835, the second town hall was built by Horace Putnam, another prominent citizen in West Jefferson's history.
-Unfortunately, there is very little documentation on the second town hall, and even less on the first.
 Around 1848-1849, the Columbus and Xenia railroad raised $20,000 from the citizens of Madison County to build a railroad.
-The original railroad station built within West Jefferson appears to no longer exist, however, a slightly newer railroad station (most likely built before 1938) still exists as part of the Fisher Cast Steel Mill.
-Unlike the trains that used to run through the town in the 1930's, the current trains are diesel and transport freight instead of passengers.
+The original railroad station and its surrounding structures no longer exist.
+As of 2025, the railway is owned and operated by Norfolk Southern Railway.

-The first church with some photograph documentation was built in 1863, being the Methodist Episcopal Church.
-As for the oldest church still currently standing, (and possibly the only church with a steeple in the town) is the Ss.
-Simon and Jude church, constructed in 1869.
-It is one of the tallest buildings in the town.
+The Ss.
+Simon and Jude church was constructed in 1869.